What a 'breach of contract' is

 - you quit without giving (or working) proper notice

 - you go to work for a competitor when your contract doesn't allow it

-Can an employer dock your pay for being persistently late?
+If an employer docks your pay for being persistently late

 You won't necessarily get paid for time that you're not at work but your employer should be careful about imposing extra penalties on top of this.
 If there's nothing in your contract that allows your employer to do so, they must pay you what you've earned and then decide whether to sue for any money they've lost because of your lateness.

-What can I do if my employer always pays me late?
+What to do if your employer always pays you late

 Not paying at the agreed time will often be a breach of contract.
 If you can prove you suffered a financial loss, for example, having to pay overdraft fees, you can claim this back as damages.
 Talk to your employer first.
 If it keeps happening, you could try to get a court injunction to stop them repeating this breach.

 Wrongful dismissal is a breach of contract in the way you were dismissed, for example, without being given proper notice or without following the procedures in your contract.
 You can take action in the same way as for any breach of contract.